The most common and frequently asked questions about trikes and buying a trike answered for you.

-One of the main advantages of a trike is the ability to fold the wing into an 8 inch diameter tube 16 to 20 feet long, and roll or drive the under carriage into a garage or trailer.
+One of the main advantages of a trike is the ability to fold the wing into an 8-inch diameter tube 16 to 20 feet long, and roll or drive the undercarriage into a garage or trailer.
 It can easily be taken down or set up in less than 60 minutes.
-It can than be transported easily which is one of the reasons many are choosing the trike as the light sport aircraft or ultralight option.
+It can then be transported easily which is one of the reasons many are choosing the trike as the light sport aircraft or ultralight option.

 How do I decide what trike to buy?

-You must determine what trike life style you desire to determine what type of trike to buy.
+You must determine what trike lifestyle you desire to determine what type of trike to buy.
 But an example would be the airport to airport model with a small wing, and a big engine model.
 The other extreme would be taking off on a sandy beach with a big wing and fat tundra tires where drag does not matter because you do not want to go fast or far.
 There are many combinations in between considering wing size, wing configuration, engine size, undercarriage configuration and accessories.
-Overall, you must first decide what configuration, than find the brand and dealer who can supply it.
+Overall, you must first decide what configuration, then find the brand and dealer who can supply it.
 It is like buying a car.
-You must decide upon a SUV, sports car, truck, mini van, or RV.
-Than you go looking for the dealer who can supply it.
+You must decide upon an SUV, sports car, truck, minivan, or RV.
+Then you go looking for the dealer who can supply it.